 CrypticRock.com- Now you guys are back together, it’s been since 2009.

-Thomas Flowers- Well..not particularly.
+Thomas Flowers- Well.. not particularly.
 We really walked into this writing session the way that we always have.
-Which is everyone brings to the table a few really rough ideas and we just kind of brain storm when we are in the room together.
+Everyone brings to the table a few really rough ideas and we just kind of brainstorm when we are in the room together.
 We didn’t give too much thought to it outside of let’s just get together in a room and see what happens, and what happened was something very special.

 Thomas Flowers- Well obviously we’re living in a digital age and a single driven market.
 The record industry has changed dramatically since we were coming up.
 Back in the old days you had to sell 250,000 copies to be considered a success or to be given the keys to the next record opportunity.
 These days you’re high fiving each other if you can sell 10,000 copies of your album.
 I think that’s fine, it is what it is, you just adapt and adjust.
 I think there are some advantages to brand awareness through social media.
 Again back in the old days social media was how many individuals you could meet before, during, and after a show before getting back into a vehicle and driving to the next gig.